viccstake/simple-cicd/README.md

 ### Webhooks

-The `webhookhandler.sh` script can be configured for automatic actions, which is useful for code that has specific machine requirements (e.g., macOS for frontend builds, or a server with special access for backend builds).
+The `webhookhandler.sh` script takes one argument, $pulledBranch.
+The `automation_server.py` script creates a Tailscale tunnel to receive GitHub webhooks and then runs `webhookhandler.sh` with specified branch.
+Github webhooks handle all branch- and user-specific logic around this.

 **Example Action:**

 ```bash
 git switch "$pulledbranch" && ./cicd.sh --deploy main
 ```

-The `automation_server.py` script creates a Tailscale tunnel to receive GitHub webhooks and then runs `webhookhandler.sh`.

 ## Usage